-Last updated on August 21st, 2020 at 12:15 pm
+Last updated on April 3rd, 2023 at 06:06 pm

 If you haven’t realized already: The SHJ Army utilizes intermittent fasting.